Could WSU land all three coveted wide receivers from 4A powerhouse Kennedy Catholic?

 On Feb.
-28, the day before prospective college football players were allowed to start visiting campuses as part of the NCAA’s “quiet period,” an Alaska Airlines jet carrying three of the top 30 high school prospects in the state of Washington took off from Seattle and touched down in Pullman nearly an hour later.
+28, the day before prospective college football players were allowed to start visiting campuses as part of the NCAA’s “quiet period,” an Alaska Airlines jet carrying three of the top 30 high-school prospects in Washington took off from Seattle and touched down in Pullman nearly an hour later.

-Given the shortage of options travelers have when flying to the Palouse, it probably isn’t too uncommon for three high school players to find themselves on the same puddle hopper, especially during Washington State’s busy spring evaluation period.
+Given the shortage of options travelers have when flying to the Palouse, it probably isn’t too uncommon for three high-school players to find themselves on the same puddle-hopper, especially during Washington State’s busy spring evaluation period.

 But how this situation gets unique?
 All three players were from the same high school – 4A powerhouse Kennedy Catholic, of Burien – and happen to play the same position – wide receiver – for the Lancers.